SuicideSin/Hackathon2019/Readme.md

  *
  */
 /**
- * @author Matthew Lee
+ * @author Matthew Lee, Timothy Poehlman
  *
  */
-//Might end up writing this in Ruby

-//TODO: Add JavaDocs documentation to written functions, on top of working on the functions themselves

-/*
  * UX
  * Ideally, there will be a radio button for the time series
  * (or whether a time series or something else is being requested) and if, for example, a time series is selected, the UI will show a radio button menu that shows the possible